freeCodeCamp/guide/src/pages/certifications/responsive-web-design/css-grid/create-a-column-gap-using-grid-column-gap/index.md

 ---
 ## Create a Column Gap Using grid-column-gap

-This challenge requires you to add a gap of 20px between all the children of the CSS Grid in .container.
+This challenge requires you to add a gap of 20px between all the columns of the CSS Grid in .container.

 ### Hint

-To add the gap between the children of a grid, we use:
+To add the gap between the columns of a grid, we use:

 ````css
 grid-column-gap: parameter;